The example highlights a number of important GKE concepts:

 Suppose your guestbook app has been running for a while, and it gets a sudden burst of publicity.
 You decide it would be a good idea to add more web servers to your frontend.
 You can do this easily, as your servers are defined as a service that uses a Deployment controller.

 kubectl scale deployment frontend --replicas=5

-The configuration for the Deployment is updated to specify that there should be 5 replicas running now.
-The Deployment adjusts the number of Pods it is running to match that.
-To verify, run the following command:
+The configuration for the Deployment is updated to specify that there should be five replicas running now.
+The Deployment adjusts the number of Pods it is running to match the configuration.
+To verify the number of replicas, run the following command:

 kubectl get podsOutput: